 The senior debt securities will rank equally in right of payment with all of our other senior and unsubordinated debt and senior in right of payment to any of our subordinated debt (including the subordinated debt securities).
-The Senior Indenture will contain provisions that: o limit our ability to sell and lease back our principal assets.
+The Senior Indenture will contain provisions that:

+- limit our ability to put liens on our principal assets; and - limit our ability to sell and lease back our principal assets.